 - Compute securely:

-- WebISO authentication controls access to SCS and campus web-based services
+- Use WebISO authentication to authenticate when accessing SCS and campus web-based services

 - Configure your X server software to prevent snooping